adamliuio/adam-notes-content/Me/my-beliefs.md

 ## My Dream

 I'm chasing the ***Sailing*** dream, the ***Ocean*** dream, the ***dancing with the star & flowing with the wind*** dream.

+## Some uncategorised Quotes

+> Adventure is the respectful pursuit of trouble.

+> Adventure is the disaster that hasn't happened yet.